sasaki77/cauliflow/docs/overview/variables.md

 - [Blackboard](#blackboard)
 - [Macros](#macros)

-Variables can be referenced in the flows file by enclosing them in double curly braces.
+Variables can be referenced in the [flows file](file.md) by enclosing them in double curly braces.
+For more details, please refer to [this page](file.md#variables).

 ## Flowdata